 Does Medicare Cover Home Health Care for ALS Patients?

 Doctors or other health care providers must create a care plan for patients, such as those with ALS.
 A care plan should establish regular services a patient receives.
 Additionally, providers must regularly review care plans.

-Intermittent care is for less than 7 days a week or less than 8 hours a day.
+Intermittent care is for less than seven days a week or less than eight hours a day.
 Care may be for up to 21 days or less.
-Although, beneficiaries must use a home health care company that Medicare approves for it to cover the costs of services.
+Additionally, beneficiaries must use a home health care company that Medicare approves for coverage of services.

-Beneficiaries under Medicare Advantage (MA) plans must use providers within the plan’s network.
-Referrals for specialist visits may also be a requirement under many MA policies.
-Members may also have similar out-of-pocket expenses like premiums, deductibles, and copays/coinsurance costs.
+Beneficiaries under Medicare Advantage plans must use providers within the plan’s network.
+Referrals for specialist visits may also be a requirement under many Advantage policies.
+Members may also have similar out-of-pocket expenses like premiums, deductibles, and copays/coinsurance.

 Can ALS Patients Enroll in Part D?

 Enrollees can choose an appropriate Medicare Part D plan as soon as they’re eligible for Medicare.
 Due to the nature of Lou Gehrig’s disease, prescription drugs are necessary to maintain the patient’s quality of life and health condition.
 Part D Prescription Drug plans can help pay for these drugs or lessen the cost.

 How to Find Medicare Coverage for Lou Gehrig's Disease

 If you have questions about pre-existing medical conditions such as Lou Gehrig's disease and how it affects your insurance coverage, we’re here to help!
 Senior healthcare is our specialty.
 Our mission is to help you obtain the best health insurance benefits no matter your current health status.
 We can provide additional information about Medicare coverage.
 To start the process, call the phone number above or fill out our online rate comparison form.
 Our team of licensed agents is ready to help with all your insurance needs.